Enjoy Happy Trails, the free monthly newsletter from Hiking For Her

 To get a feel for the best features, let's examine this one in detail.

-The KEEN Durand uses waterproof, breathable (very important for foot comfort) membranes along with waterproof leather to create the best chance of dry feet for lightweight hiking.
+The KEEN Durand uses waterproof, breathable (very important for foot comfort) membranes along with waterproof leather uppers to create the best chance of dry feet for lightweight hiking.

 The over-the-ankle design has two advantages in wet weather on a backpacking trip or day hike.
 The design:

 I've worn these boots (along with gaiters) in ankle deep water crossings, and came out unscathed.
 That's why they are top rated in my book.